 Mancos United is all about “we”.
 Who we are and what we do.

 In Mancos, we take care of each other.

 Mancos United started with a recognition that things have changed and we weren’t everything we needed to and aspired to be.
 Somehow, with everything going for us, we were still losing kids.
 We are pretty amazing but it was time to adapt.

 In 2021, our Mancos community found itself in the tender place of shock, grief, and uncertainty.
 Like the rest of the world, we were reeling from the effects of the Covid-19 pandemic when we were faced with two devastating youth suicides within 12 months.
 These tragic losses shook our small town and it made clear that not only our youth, but many members of our community were in need.

 This awareness created an impassioned call for more accessible mental health, wellness, and general support.
 Our dedicated area care providers and organizations quickly rose up, reaching out to the Mancos School District as a potential way to connect the community and reach children and families in need.
 This is what led to the call for a group of community members and service providers to band together and create the vision for Mancos United.

-After 20 years in Oregon, Katie now lives with her husband Craig, a rope rescue trainer who also teaches at Mancos High School and serves with Mancos Fire.
-Together they try to keep up with their two kids: daughter Elliot (8), son Clive (5), and 10 quirky ducks at 7,000 feet in Weber Canyon.
-They all enjoy Mancos, learning, playing in the dirt, and connecting with family and friends.
+Katie lives in Mancos with her husband Craig, a rope rescue trainer who also teaches at Mancos High School and serves with Mancos Fire.
+Together they try to keep up with their two kids: daughter Elliot (9), son Clive (6), and 9 quirky ducks at 7,000 feet in Weber Canyon.
+They all enjoy learning, playing in the dirt, and connecting with family and friends.